Book – Change Your Questions, Change Your Life

 Great Results Begin with Great Questions.Joseph S. Edwards

 When you observe self-talk, what kind of questions do you notice asking yourself?
-1st why it always happens to me, what is wrong with me, or 2nd what can I learn from this, how can I make this better, what am I missing here?
+1st, why does it always happen to me?
+What is wrong with me, or 2nd, what can I learn from this?
+How can I make this better?
+What am I missing here?